Barge Worker Killed in Mississippi River Accident

 The incident remains under investigation.

-Maritime lawyers, Gordon, Elias & Seely, L.L.P. work with Jones Act clients all along the Gulf Coast and throughout the nation.
+Maritime lawyers, Gordon & Elias, L.L.P. work with Jones Act clients all along the Gulf Coast and throughout the nation.
 From Lake Charles to Lake Pontchartrain, our lawyers put decades of combined legal experience and extensive resources to work for clients who pursue compensation for their injuries under the Jones Act.
 We are the leading offshore injury law firm representing victims of the BP, Transocean Deepwater Horizon disaster, along with assisting businesses that were damaged by the impact of the Gulf oil spill.
 For a free consultation, call an expert maritime lawyer 24/7 at 800.773.6770.

 Related Search: